Operation Greylord: Aftermath

 The systemic corruption led to the formation of the Special Commission on the Administration of Justice in Cook County, a group assembled in August 1984 to examine the problems of the Cook County courts.
 The group also issued recommendations that were designed to contribute to a period of reform in the courts.
-The Commission, led by Jenner & Block attorney Jerold Solovy, wrote a total of 165 recommendations for the courts of Cook County.
-Questions remain as to whether those changes achieved the cleanup which many citizens and Better Government advocates desired.
+The commission, led by Jenner & Block attorney Jerold Solovy, wrote a total of 165 recommendations for the courts of Cook County.
+Questions remain as to whether those changes achieved the cleanup which many citizens and advocates for better government desired.

-Operation Greylord also led to several similar investigations targeting corruption in Cook County, including Operation Silver Shovel, Incubator, Lantern, Operation Gambat, and Safebet.
+Operation Greylord also led to several similar investigations targeting corruption in Cook County, including Operations Silver Shovel, Incubator, Lantern, Gambat, and Safebet.
 Operation Greylord also became known for its use of eavesdropping devices in order to obtain evidence for trial.

 Most of the prosecutors have since left government service and joined large law firms, including Jenner & Block.
 One, Candace J. Fabri, became a judge in Cook County in 2006, and was recently rated "Well Qualified" by a local attorneys' group; only a former public defender received a higher rating.

 Circuit Judge Thomas R. Fitzgerald, who cleaned up Traffic Court after the Greylord investigation, was elected to the Illinois Supreme Court, from which he retired in 2010.

 In 2009, an attorney for some of those convicted in the Greylord investigation requested that Governor Pat Quinn issue mass pardons, calling her clients rather than the taxpayers the real victims, but the governor did not grant that request before he was defeated for re-election in 2014.
 In 2010 and 2014, respectively, two attorneys disbarred for unethical conduct disclosed in the Greylord investigation sought to regain their respective law licenses, but were denied; another attorney withdrew a similar application in 2003.

 In July 2016, Terrence Hake went on the Chicago talk radio program "Legal Eagles" to explain his role in Operation Greylord and the operation's aftermath.
-"Legal Eagles" was hosted by retired police officer William Pelarenos and broadcast on WCGO 1590AM which serves the Chicago market.
+"Legal Eagles" was hosted by retired police officer William Pelarenos and broadcast on WCGO 1590AM.